-Locklair points to the Charleston installation as an example of the speed with which the structures can be completed.
-“The installation of all four containers took place in a two to three hour time period,” he says.
+Locklair points to the Charleston installation as an example of the speed with which the base for shipping container homes can be completed.
+“The installation of all four containers took place in a two- to three-hour time period,” he says.
 “After that we basically had a structure without a roof.”

 Inside, workers install a 1/2″ plywood floor over the existing 3/4″ plywood subfloor.
-The crew runs metal hat channels for wiring along the walls and vertical support beams that dot the interior.
+The crew runs metal hat channels for wiring along the walls and vertical support beams that dot the interior of the new build.
 Metal studs and drywall are used for interior partition walls.
-Once insulated, the existing container walls are faced in drywall for finishing, transforming the ugly corrugated-steel interior and prepping them for paint or wallpaper.
+Once insulated, the existing container walls are faced in drywall for finishing, transforming the ugly corrugated-steel interior and prepping them for design accents such as paint or wallpaper.

 The exterior is clad with James Hardie fiber cement siding.
 Windows and doors are installed into pre-cut openings with a minimal use of wood framing.
-Doors are hung and the roof is shingled, leaving the house ready for furnishing.
+Doors are hung and the roof is shingled, leaving the house ready for design and furniture choices.
 “Within 60 days we had our house ready for all the interior stuff.” says Locklair.
 “Within 30 more days it was completely finished.”